As an Amazon Associate, I earn from qualifying purchases.

 The Function101 is my number one recommendation here because it solves the Apple TV problem most people actually complain about: the Siri Remote is sleek, but plenty of families still want real buttons.
 That is why it earns the top slot among the best remotes for Apple TV.
 I should disclose that the owner is a friend and partner, but that is not why I recommend it.
 These remotes sell like crazy because they feel familiar the second someone picks one up.

 It works with current Apple TV models and has a simple matte-black design, a D-pad, playback keys, and volume and mute.
-Setup is quick, with Bluetooth or IR options depending on the model you choose.
+Setup is quick, and the Bluetooth edition also handles infrared control.
 Battery life runs up to six months on two AAA batteries, and it can control power, volume, and mute on your TV, soundbar, or receiver.
 If the Siri Remote feels too small, too slippery, or too easy to lose, start here.

 Pros